DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     See `../how-to/use-soft-records` for a full example of its usage.

+.. function:: ClearRecords()
+    This can be used to remove all created records.
+This means the same record names can be re-used for different record types.

 Finally, the following function is used to load record definitions before starting the IOC.